Certificate of Need Process

-Maple Springs is proposing to construct a new long-term care facility (LTCF) in South Anchorage.
-We would like to start construction in the spring of 2022 and anticipate opening our doors in September of 2024.
+Maple Springs is going to construct a new long-term care facility (LTCF) in South Anchorage.
+We are planning to start construction in the spring of 2022 and anticipate opening our doors in August of 2024.
 The construction of this LTCF will be part of a larger continuous care retirement community (CCRC) in the Anchorage community.

 The proposed facility will consist of the following unit mix:

 110 Private Skilled Nursing Units

 The community will be designed to look and feel like a residential development belonging to a neighborhood.
 This design allows residents to live in a place that is home-like in nature but has all of the care, services, and amenities available to them as their conditions either improve or continue to decline.
 It also tends to be received better by the surrounding community members when developed in this manner.

 Maple Springs of Anchorage will offer two primary services.
 The first is transitional/post-acute care which focuses on the rehabilitation of the residents and eventual discharge to home or a lower level of care such as an assisted living.
 The second is long-term care which focuses on residents with chronic health conditions and limited mobility.
 These residents are unable to live safely at home and exceed the acuity limits within the licensure of an assisted living facility.
 The building will be designed and subdivided into smaller “pods” based on each resident’s need and level of care, which will allow residents to be cared for in more accommodating and specialized group-based settings.